sparktsang/sparktsang.github.io/_posts/self-autopsy.md

+"The Cost of Fire: Autopsy of a Thought Engine"

 It feels like I can't stop.

 Every day, I wake up, and the ideas are already there, waiting for me, a queue of impatient ghosts demanding to be given form.
 This morning, two new drafts were already written in my head before my feet even touched the floor.
 By the time I finally go to sleep, after a full day of wrestling them into existence, I am utterly spent.
 The writing alone consumes all my energy.